temporalio/documentation/docs/node/activities.md

 <!--SNIPSTART nodejs-hello-activity {"enable_source_link": false}-->
 <!--SNIPEND-->

+Inside your functions, you can `import { Context } from '@temporalio/activity'` which offers useful utilities for sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities)).

-## How to import and use Activities
+## How to import and use Activities in a Workflow

 You can call the above `greet()` Activity in a Workflow as shown below, assuming that the `greet` function is in the `lib/activities.js` file.
 Note that we only import the type of our activities, the TypeScript compiler will drop the import statement on compilation.